 For these reasons, healthcare providers perform a number of tests to determine important characteristics about your cancer, and often use specific (sometimes very technical) language to describe these characteristics.
 These characteristics include:

-• The histological type – this refers to the type of cell in the bladder from which the tumor first grows.
-More than 90% of bladder cancers in the United States are known as urothelial carcinoma; however, the less common bladder cancers may not respond to treatments in the same way, so it’s very important for your healthcare providers to determine the type of bladder cancer
+- The histological type – this refers to the type of cell in the bladder from which the tumor first grows.
+More than 90% of bladder cancers in the United States are known as urothelial carcinoma; however, the less common bladder cancers may not respond to treatments in the same way, so it’s very important for your healthcare providers to determine the type of bladder cancer2

-• The stage – this refers to how much the cancer has spread to nearby organs, lymph nodes, and beyond; lower stage cancers (which are more localized) are generally treated with better outcomes than higher stage cancers that have spread to distant organs
+- The stage – this refers to how much the cancer has spread to nearby organs, lymph nodes, and beyond; lower stage cancers (which are more localized) are generally treated with better outcomes than higher stage cancers that have spread to distant organs3

-• The grade - this refers to how abnormal the cancer cells look compared to their healthy counterparts; the more abnormal cells tend to be more aggressive, grow more quickly, and may be more likely to spread
+- The grade - this refers to how abnormal the cancer cells look compared to their healthy counterparts; the more abnormal cells tend to be more aggressive, grow more quickly, and may be more likely to spread4

 About the bladder